A Day of TEE

 In addition to performing intraoperative TEE’s, we also have key roles in helping start cardiac cases on time, giving breaks to the cardiac residents, and helping transport patients post-operatively.
 We perform a lot of cardiac surgeries at UVA, so a lot of teamwork and coordination are involved to ensure the day runs smoothly.

-06:45: See the patient in the pre-op area with the primary anesthesiology team and help transport the patient to the OR by 7:00am (morning cardiac cases are always 7:00 start).
+06:45: I arrive at the hospital, and pick which of the cardiac rooms I’m going to go into first.
+I see the patient in the pre-op area with the primary anesthesiology resident assigned to the case and help transport the patient to the OR by 7:00am (morning cardiac cases are always 7:00 start).
 Once in the OR I place all the monitors (ECG, pulse-ox, BP cuff, cerebral oximetry, and BIS), FAST patches, and pre-oxygenate the patient.
-Since this morning’s patient has severe aortic stenosis, induction will be done after an arterial line is placed because maintaining (and thus, monitoring) appropriate blood pressure throughout induction is critical for proper anesthetic management and patient safety.
-While I pre-oxygenate the patient, the cardiac resident places the arterial line – first stick, nice job!
+While I’m doing all this, the other resident puts in the pre-induction arterial line.
 Now it’s time for the patient to go to sleep – while the attending and myself induce and intubate the patient, the cardiac resident has gowned and prepped for central line placement.
-I then position the patient and sterilize the patient’s right neck, and the cardiac resident perfectly places and dresses the central line.
+I then position the patient and sterilize the patient’s right neck, and the cardiac resident places and dresses the central line.
 Once the central line is in, I can place the TEE probe and start the exam.
 Since this is my first TEE rotation the attending helps by tweaking probe positioning to maximize image clarity for a variety of the views – by CA-3 year I should gain enough experience to independently see all 12 views without any assistance.
 It’s great to work with attendings who are so good that they can take one look at a non-optimized view and immediately know which way I need to move the probe.
-Once our exam is done, we page the cardiology fellow to come and perform their formal exam.

 08:30: go to the 2nd cardiac room (we usually have 2 adult cardiac rooms running, sometimes 3) and perform the TEE on that patient (who, of course, has already been intubated and lined up with someone else’s assistance).